Nikon D7200 versus Nikon D5500

 |Nikon D7100 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.2||13.7||1256||83|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The D7200 and the D5500 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The adjacent table lists some of the other core features of the Nikon D7200 and Nikon D5500 along with similar information for a selection of comparators.
+The following table reports on some other key feature differences and similarities of the Nikon D7200, the Nikon D5500, and comparable cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Nikon D7200 (⇒ rgt)||optical||YES||3.2||1229||fixed||no||8000||6.0||12||no|